-Refinancing is a simple way that you can escape a poor quality lender and obtain far better rates and terms, and a superior borrowing experience.
+Refinancing is a simple way to escape a poor quality lender and obtain far better rates and terms, and a superior borrowing experience.
 This article explores Bank of Baroda student loans, and provides a guide on refinancing that will make repaying your loans much easier.

 What is Student Loan Refinancing?

 Students with existing student debt can refinance their debt with another lender.
-This involves taking out a new loan with the new lender, who then uses those funds to pay off your outstanding student debt with other lenders.
-The new loan will have different terms and a different interest rate than the previous loan, along with an adjusted repayment schedule.
+This involves taking out a new loan with the new lender, who then uses those funds to pay off your outstanding student debt with the original lenders.
+The new loan will have different terms and a different interest rate than the previous loans, along with an adjusted repayment schedule.